 Training staff are recommended to review initially the course outline and detailed syllabus for each main subject heading.
 A training needs analysis process should then be conducted for each participant based on academic qualifications; skills and competencies acquired prior to the model course and other relevant experience.
 This should lead to the identification of where additional foundation training (including language training) may be required.
 Potential participants without an appropriate level of previous experience might be recommended to attend one or more modules of the Level 1 Model Course before being reconsidered for the Level 1+ Course.

-Successful completion of this intensive model course leading to the award of an IALA AtoN Level 1+ Certificate preferably should be considered as the minimum competency level for personnel with senior management responsibilities for AtoN service provision or supervision of such a service.
+Successful completion of this intensive model course leading to the award of an IALA AtoN Level 1+ Certificate, should preferably be considered as the minimum competency level for personnel with senior management responsibilities for AtoN service provision, or supervision of such a service.

 COURSE MODULES

 A modular system enables the Training Organisation to tailor each course to match the results of the training needs analysis.
 Having determined what needs to be taught to whom, instructors would produce lesson plans which match the detailed syllabus for each module.
 Sub-elements for which competency has already been demonstrated through, for example, documented Accredited Prior Learning (APL), can be deleted in exceptional circumstances.
-However lesson plans shown in Part E of this document assume that all participants will receive instruction in all sub-elements of the complete syllabus.
-IALA reference publications that the instructor may wish to use are listed under each modular subject element.
-National Training Organisations can add local publications and training aids as appropriate.
+However lesson plans shown in Part E of this document, assume that all participants will receive instruction in all sub-elements of the complete syllabus.
+IALA reference publications, that the instructor may wish to use, are listed under each modular subject element.
+National Training Organisations may add local publications and training aids as appropriate.

 The level of competence required from a senior AtoN manager is shown for each element or sub-element as required.
 These are graded from level 3 (good understanding) to level 5 (comprehensive understanding).
 Details are at Table 1 below.